Sault College: Aircraft fleet

-Timmie Cam
+Timmies Cam

 During the 2012–2013 school year, Sault College introduced the 'Timmies Cam'.
 This option in the college's online portal allowed for students, faculty, and staff to scan the Tim Horton's area, via web cam, before venturing to the very busy coffee shop.
 The idea was created through the observation of a tweet that indicated that the line ups were always so long and that they wished they had a way to know when it wasn't busy.
 Sault College noticed this and introduced the service to help the busy flow of traffic through Tim Horton's.